 About the RMCA

 The Road Map Collectors Association was formed in 1996 by some enthusiasts who had been meeting up occasionally at paper shows and gas bashes, and through trading maps with each other.
 Since then it has grown into a member-led club with several hundred members in the US, Canada and Europe.

 Members receive a quarterly newsletter called The Legend, as well as access to over 100 members-only pages on this website.
 The Legend is printed in full color and includes articles about oil company and official road map issues, as well as occasionally other map articles or a focus on a cartographer.
 The website includes a comprehensive catalog of North American road maps issued by oil companies and state highway commissions, as well as a number of more general articles about maps, and downloadable back copies of the earlier issues of the Legend.

 The club meets annually at its Road Map Expo.
 The venue varies from year to year.

-In 2018 we went to a new venue in conjunction with the Antique Automobile Club of America museum, in Hershey, PA, and we will be returning there in 2019 on September 19-21.
+In 2018 and 2019 we held our Expo in conjunction with the Antique Automobile Club of America museum, in Hershey, PA, and expect to be returning there in 2020.

 Past meetings have been in locations such as Hammond, IN, Indianapolis, IN, Columbus, OH, Sevierville, TN and Dallas, TX.
 West coast members have also occasionally held their own meetings; the most recent was in Stockton, CA in 2013.